geschnee/ai-talkmaster/readme.md

 | Icecast Stream URL | http://hg.hypergrid.net:6010/stream/{join_key} | http://hg.hypergrid.net:7010/stream/{join_key} |
 | [Daily Usage Limit](#daily-usage-limit) | 1.000.000 Tokens per IP | 50.000 Tokens per IP |

-The lsl-scripts use the OpenSource instance.
+The scripts in [lsl-scripts](./lsl-scripts/) use the Open-Source instance, see ait_endpoint variable.

 # Information for using AI Talkmaster and LSL-Scripts in-world

 How to use the LSL-Scripts in-world:
-- select a script and place it on an object that you own
+1. select a script and place it on an object that you own
   - modify the ait_endpoint variable if you want (to your own AIT server or a [hosted AI Talkmaster](hosted-ai-talkmaster))
-- place the notecards on the object
+2. place the notecards on the object
   - the script will tell you which notecards are required
   - the script will validate the content of the notecards
-- click on the object to start using it
+3. click on the object to start using it

 There are a three kinds of interactions with the large language models: Generate, Conversation and AI Talkmaster.
 Generate and Conversation are precursors of the multi-character conversations of AI Talkmaster.
 Generate replies to each message with a single message without keeping a history or extended context.
 Conversation allows for a back-and-forth with many consecutive messages that share a history/context.
 The AI Talkmaster conversations go a step further and allow many participants to be a part of the conversation.
 Furthermore the AI Talkmaster conversations are converted to a live [audio-stream](#audio-stream).

-There are example scripts for generating objects that interact with the AI Talkmaster server to generate text responses in the lsl-scripts directory.
+There are example scripts for generating objects that interact with the AI Talkmaster server in the [lsl-scripts directory](./lsl-scripts/).
 The scripts require a few different notecards to be present as parameterization of the scripts.
 The scripts validate the parameters on reset.

 | Conversation Type | Generate | Conversation | AI Talkmaster |